ctz/cifra/README.md

 * **Clarity** and **simplicity**.
 * Countermeasures for side channel leaks inherent in some algorithms.
-* Suitablity for embedded use.
+* Suitability for embedded use.
 Particularly: cifra uses an absolute minimum of the standard C library and is reasonably efficient with respect to code and data space.